boscoh/rolling-globe/readme.md

 Most of the methods accesses or refers to countries by the ISO_N3 numeric doe as a string.

-Incorporates Mike Bostock's [world-atlas](https://github.com/topojson/world-atlas 1:110 scale map, with country data
+Incorporates Mike Bostock's [world-atlas](https://github.com/topojson/world-atlas) 1:110 scale map, with country data

-Properties
+Properties:

-    this.world - topoJson data used to generate the SVG this.countryFeatures - list of features for each country this.iCountryFromId - dictionary to map ISO_N3 ID's to iCountry index this.nullColor - color string of country with no values set this.borderColor - color of country borders
+ -  this.world - topoJson data used to generate the SVG
+ -  this.countryFeatures - list of features for each country
+ -  this.iCountryFromId - dictionary to map ISO_N3 ID's to iCountry index
+ -  this.nullColor - color string of country with no values set
+ -  this.borderColor - color of country borders
-    this.outerBorderColor - color of globe border
+ -  this.outerBorderColor - color of globe border
-    this.fillColor - color water
+ -  this.fillColor - color water
-    this.highlightColor - color of border outline for highlighted country this.colors - list of colors for countries this.borderColors - list of colors for borders of countries this.scaleFactor - zoom factor for globe
+ -  this.highlightColor - color of border outline for highlighted country
+ -  this.colors - list of colors for countries
+ -  this.borderColors - list of colors for borders of countries
+ -  this.scaleFactor - zoom factor for globe
-    this.iHighlight - iCountry to be highlighted with this.highlightColor; none if null this.values - list of numerical values for each country
+ -  this.iHighlight - iCountry to be highlighted with this.highlightColor; none if null
+ -  this.values - list of numerical values for each country

 Methods:

-    getCountryFeature(id)
+-  getCountryFeature(id)
-    dblclickCountry(id)
+-  dblclickCountry(id)
-    clickCountry(id)
+-  clickCountry(id)
-    setCountryValue(id, value)
+-  setCountryValue(id, value)
-    getCountryValue(id)
+-  getCountryValue(id)
-    setCountryColor(id, color)
+-  setCountryColor(id, color)
-    getCountryColor(id)
+-  getCountryColor(id)
-    getCountryPopupHtml(id)
+-  getCountryPopupHtml(id)
-    resize()
+-  resize()
-    rotateTo(r)
+-  rotateTo(r)
-        r = [-Longitude, -Latitude]
+-      r = [-Longitude, -Latitude]
-      /**
+-    /**
-       *
+-     *
-       * @param targetR - [-Longitude, -Latitude]
+-     * @param targetR - [-Longitude, -Latitude]
-       * @param callback
+-     * @param callback
-       */
+-     */
-    rotateTransition(targetR, callback)
+-  rotateTransition(targetR, callback)
-    rotateTransitionToCountry(id, callback)
+-  rotateTransitionToCountry(id, callback)
-    draw()
+-  draw()

 CountryFeatures deserves a bit more unpacking: